 Delete Timeframe: select how far back you would the sync to look for deleting past events ( Most will set to -1)

-Test Exchange: Will test the Exchange server settings.
+Test Exchange: It will test the Exchange server settings.

 NOTE: If you are using Test Exchange and using 365, please refer to the following information for testing your connection.